 Nancy A. Nasher and David J. Haemisegger Family

 The AT&T Performing Arts Center is a nonprofit foundation that operates and programs a 10-acre campus comprised of three premier performance venues and a park in downtown Dallas.
-Opening in October 2009, the Center has helped complete the 30-year vision of the Dallas Arts District.
+Audiences enjoy the best and most recent from Broadway and off-Broadway; the finest dance companies from across the globe co-presented with TITAS Presents; and top concerts, performers and cutting-edge speakers.
+Thousands of students explore and more deeply experience the arts through the Center’s education program, Open Stages.

 A rarity in secondary music education to date, this curriculum-based gospel choir is a quickly substantiating its addition to the school’s course schedule.
 With over 6 million views on social media and an ever-growing student and community interest, this group brings sounds of joy and inspiration to audiences both near and far.
 Under the guidance of its founding director, Nathan De'Shon Myers, students in this choir are learning through lectures and collaborations with national gospel recording artists.